-- (i) a Customer Segregated Account for customers that trade futures and options on futures listed on US futures exchanges; - (ii) a 30.7 Account for customers that trade futures and options on futures listed on foreign boards of trade; and - (iii) a Cleared Swaps Customer Account for customers trading swaps that are cleared on a DCO registered with the Commission.
+(i) a Customer Segregated Account for customers that trade futures and options on futures listed on US futures exchanges;

+(ii) a 30.7 Account for customers that trade futures and options on futures listed on foreign boards of trade; and

+(iii) a Cleared Swaps Customer Account for customers trading swaps that are cleared on a DCO registered with the Commission.

 The requirement to maintain these separate accounts reflects the different risks posed by the different products.
 Cash, securities and other collateral (collectively, Customer Funds) required to be held in one type of account, e.g., the Customer Segregated Account, may not be commingled with funds required to be held in another type of account, e.g., the 30.7 Account, except as the Commission may permit by order.
-For example, the Commission has issued orders authorizing ICE Clear Europe Limited, which is registered with the Commission as a DCO, and its FCM clearing members: (i) to hold in Cleared Swaps Customer Accounts Customer Funds used to margin both (a) Cleared Swaps and (b) foreign futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margining of such Cleared Swaps and foreign futures and foreign options; and (ii) to hold in Customer Segregated Accounts Customer Funds used to margin both (c) futures and options on futures traded on ICE Futures US and (d) foreign futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margining of such transactions.
+For example, the Commission has issued orders authorizing ICE Clear Europe Limited, which is registered with the Commission as a DCO, and its FCM clearing members: (i) to hold in Cleared Swaps Customer Accounts Customer Funds used to margin both (a) Cleared Swaps and (b) foreign futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margining of such Cleared Swaps and foreign futures used to margin both (c) futures and options on futures traded on ICE Futures US and (d) foreign futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margin futures and foreign options traded on ICE Futures US and (d) foreign futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margin futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio futures and foreign options traded on ICE Futures Europe, and to provide for portfolio margining of such transactions.